 29 March – Matins 1 – Sixth Sunday in Lent (Palm Sunday): Bruckner In Monte Oliveti; Parsons Venite; Gibbons Hosanna to the Son of David; Psalm: 31: 9–16; Hymns: 231, 238, 347, 398

 5 April – Eucharist – Easter Sunday: Stanford in B flat; Stanford If ye then be risen in Christ; Handel Hallelujah Chorus; Psalm: 118: 1–2, 14–24; Hymns: 271, 287, 283, 288

 Lunchtime Alpha Express meets TUESDAYS at 1PM.
 For full details of the next course, contact the Parish Office or email@example.com.

 Calling all over 55!
 Would you like to learn how to use a computer?
-Classes for beginners will begin again in September and those interested can enrol by contacting the Parish Office on 01 676 7727.
+Classes for beginners take place every Monday and Wednesday.
+Those interested can enrol by contacting the Parish Office on 01 676 7727.

 Choirs wishing to sing at Sunday Services in St Ann’s are asked to contact the Director of Music, Charles Marshall on (01) 676 7727 or firstname.lastname@example.org.

 The church in the heart of the city with the city at its heart